 - recommended excluding livestock from waterways on plains and lowland hills

 - suggested tools and approaches to help the Crown explore the rights and interests of iwi.

-- introduced nationwide standards for water metering in 2009
+2009 – Introduced nationwide standards for water metering

-- developed a National Policy Statement (NPS) for Freshwater Management 2011
+2011 – Developed National Policy Statement (NPS) for Freshwater Management

-- in 2014, placed the National Objectives Framework in the Freshwater NPS, which introduced bottom lines for freshwater quality
+2014 – Placed the National Objectives Framework in the Freshwater NPS, introducing bottom lines for fresh water quality

-- in 2016, began consulting on the next phase of proposed reforms.
+2016 – Consulted on next phase of proposed reforms